 It is an engineering branch associated with software system development.

-What makes you learn software engineering concepts, when you already know about the programming?
+What makes you learn software engineering concepts, when you already know about programming?

-A programmer may not have a complete conceptual understanding of the software engineering.
-The software engineering concepts guide the programmers to know how to assess the end user requirements and design the algorithms, create programs by coding and testing the code and the documentation.
+A programmer may not have a complete conceptual understanding of software engineering.
+The software engineering concepts guide the programmers to know how to assess the end-user requirements and design the algorithms, create programs by coding and testing the code and the documentation.